bluelabsio/records-mover/docs/CONFIG.md

 credentials via the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.

-When using the default 'env' session type, Records mover also supports providing a base64ed version of the GCP service account credentials via the `GCP_SERVICE_ACCOUNT_JSON_BASE64` env variable.
+When using the default 'env' session type, Records Mover also supports providing a base64ed version of the GCP service account credentials via the `GCP_SERVICE_ACCOUNT_JSON_BASE64` env variable.